-" Learn various fundamental concepts about cyber threat intelligence, including its importance, types, lifecycle, strategy, capabilities, maturity model, frameworks, etc.
+" Discuss various fundamental concepts about cyber threat intelligence, including its importance, types, lifecycle, strategy, capabilities, maturity model, frameworks, etc.

-" Understand various stages of an attack and the deep dive scenario to build appropriate mitigation and defensive mechanisms to protect the organization from known and unknown threats data, etc.
+" Explain various stages of an attack and the deep dive scenario to build appropriate mitigation and defensive mechanisms to protect the organization from known and unknown threats

-" Enable organizations to build a threat intelligence program and identify the right team members to implement the program
+" Implement a threat intelligence program and identify the right team members to implement the program

-" Learn various concepts of threat intelligence data collection and processing, including its importance, types, feeds and sources, data collection management, storing and structuring of
+" Communicate various concepts of threat intelligence data collection and processing, including its importance, types, feeds and sources, data collection management, storing and structuring of data, etc.

-" Comprehend various concepts of data analysis and threat analysis process along with techniques for fine-tuning threat analysis and the like, which helps the analysts to extract better threat intelligence
+" Discuss various concepts of data analysis and threat analysis process along with techniques for fine-tuning threat analysis and the like, which helps the analysts to extract better threat intelligence